Entry fee: ¥ 2,750 per title

 When will I know if my game has been accepted?

-Notification of acceptance will be sent out via email in early June.
+Notification of acceptance will be sent out via email in late May.
 If we require additional information or materials, you will be contacted directly.

 Infection Prevention Measures